Affordable Supermarkets in Germany [Where to Shop in 2026]

 Alnatura

-Alnatura is the name most expats encounter first, and for good reason.
-It’s the most widely distributed organic chain in Germany, and their own-brand product range covers almost everything you’d buy in a conventional weekly shop.
-Cereals, pasta, dairy, snacks, baby food, cleaning products.
-All certified organic, and the quality is consistently solid.
+Alnatura is the name most expats encounter first.
+It’s the most widely distributed organic chain in Germany, and their own-brand range covers almost everything you’d buy in a conventional weekly shop: cereals, pasta, dairy, snacks, baby food, cleaning products.
+All of it carries certified organic status under the EU’s Bio-Siegel framework, and the quality is consistently solid across categories.

 Prices are higher than Aldi or Lidl.
-That’s simply the reality when you’re buying certified organic produce, and pretending otherwise would be dishonest.
-What I’ll say is that Alnatura’s own-brand pricing is noticeably more competitive than buying the organic range inside a conventional supermarket.
+That’s simply the reality of certified organic sourcing, and pretending otherwise would be dishonest.
+What’s worth knowing is that Alnatura’s own-label pricing tends to be more competitive than buying the organic ranges inside a conventional supermarket.
 If you’re regularly picking up REWE Bio or Edeka Bio items, you’re likely paying more per unit than you would at Alnatura for a comparable product.
-My rough estimate is that a full shop at Alnatura costs around 30 to 50 percent more than the same quantity of food from Aldi, but the sourcing transparency and certification standards are in a different league.
+A full basket at Alnatura typically runs around 30 to 50 percent more than the equivalent from Aldi, but the sourcing transparency and certification standards are in a different league.

 denn’s Biomarkt

 denn’s Biomarkt doesn’t get as much attention as Alnatura, but it deserves more.
-The store feel is slightly more neighbourhood-oriented, and the selection of loose, unpackaged goods is genuinely impressive.
+The store atmosphere tends to feel slightly more neighbourhood-oriented, and the selection of loose, unpackaged goods is genuinely impressive.
 Bulk grains, pulses, nuts, dried fruit.
-If reducing packaging is as important to you as buying organic, denn’s often edges ahead on that front.
-Pricing sits in roughly the same range as Alnatura.
+If reducing packaging waste matters as much to you as buying organic, denn’s often edges ahead on that front.
+Pricing sits in roughly the same range as Alnatura, so the choice between them usually comes down to which one is closer to where you live.

 Tegut

-Tegut is the outlier here.
-It’s not a pure organic chain but rather a quality-focused supermarket with a strong sustainability ethos that stocks both conventional and organic products side by side.
-Think of it as what you’d get if REWE decided to take sourcing seriously.
-Prices run above REWE, but the product quality and ethical sourcing standards are noticeably different.
+Tegut is the outlier in this group.
+It isn’t a pure organic chain but rather a quality-focused supermarket with a strong sustainability ethos that stocks both conventional and organic products side by side.
+Think of it as what REWE might look like if sourcing ethics were a genuine priority rather than a marketing line.
+Prices run above REWE, but the product quality and ethical sourcing standards are noticeably higher.
 The catch is geography.
 Tegut is concentrated in central Germany, particularly around Frankfurt, Hessen, and Thuringia.
-If you’re not in that region, you may never see one.
+If you’re not in that region, you may never encounter one.

 Online Grocery Shopping in Germany

-Germany was famously slow to embrace online grocery shopping.
-For years, the attitude here was very much “just go to the shop” — and honestly, given how many supermarkets are within walking distance of most apartments, that wasn’t unreasonable.
-But things have shifted considerably since 2020, and in 2026 there are now genuinely useful options if you’d rather skip the checkout queue.
+Germany was famously slow to embrace online grocery shopping, and honestly, given how many supermarkets sit within walking distance of most apartments here, that resistance made sense.
+Since 2020 things have shifted considerably, and in 2026 there are genuinely useful options if you’d rather skip the checkout queue.

-Picnic is the more interesting option for price-conscious shoppers.
-It operates purely online with no physical stores, using small electric vehicles to deliver within scheduled windows.
-The range is narrower than REWE’s but covers everyday essentials comfortably.
-Pricing tends to be competitive, often beating REWE’s standard shelf prices on common items.
-Picnic has expanded
+Picnic operates purely online with no physical stores, delivering through scheduled windows using small electric vehicles.
+The range is narrower but covers everyday essentials comfortably, and pricing is often competitive against standard REWE shelf prices on common items.
+Picnic has expanded steadily across German cities and is worth checking whether your postcode is covered.

 Jibran Shahid